Frequently Asked Questions

 If you know someone attending SXU, you may request that person when you sign the housing contract.
 We do our best to pair up all requests for roommates.

 The rooms in Pacelli and Regina Halls (where freshman and most new students are housed) are approximately 10' X 13'.
 There is also a sink (in most first year student rooms) with vanity area and a walk in closet.
-The rooms are furnished with 2 beds, 2 desks with chairs, and 2 dressers.
-Some rooms are carpeted; however, a small area rug, 6' X 9' is a nice addition to any room.
+The rooms are furnished with two beds, two desks with chairs, and two dressers.
+Some rooms are carpeted; however, a small area rug, 6' X 9', is a nice addition to any room.

-Regina and Pacelli Halls are reserved for our first year students.
-Morris, McCarthy, O'Brien and Rubloff Halls, as well as University apartments, are strictly for upper-division students.
+Regina Hall is reserved for our first-year students.
+Pacelli, Morris, McCarthy, O'Brien and Rubloff Halls, as well as University apartments, are strictly for upper-division students.

 - The meal plan is designed with the student's health in mind, assuming that it is important for students to eat regular, healthy meals.
 We recommend that students eat wisely so that they can perform well both in and outside of the classroom.